ccloc

 • if use3C is active and the template misses arrivals on the horizontal components but only the horizontal components, not the vertical, have matches, then the new origin will have 0 arrivals.
 The same applies for the vertical component.

-Pick refinement
+Pick Refinement

 The T-picks found from template matching may be inaccurate.
 Therefore they should be re-picked by a second-stage AIC picker.
 Once the AIC can find a pick exceeding the configured minimum SNR, the leading T of the phase name is removed and the arrival is given a weight of 1.
 The re-picked phase picks are typically more accurate and can now be used for re-locating.
 AIC picks not exceeding the minimum SNR receive trailing A, e.g. APg instead of Pg and a weight of 0.